Brunello di Montalcino Campo del Prete 2014 0.75 Lt

 Cultivation Techniques: are entirely done by hand with particular care and attention to the winter pruning, the selection of shoots and the thinning out of the grapes

-Harvest: first ten days of October
+Harvest: third week of October

 Vinification: the grapes are vinified separately in steel vats.
 The fermentation is temperature controlled between 24° and 26° with a long maceration of the grapes, which, with frequent pumping over of the cap and délestage, allow for the extraction of polyphenols from the skins which has an important function in the longevity and quality of the wine.